azurecitadel/azurecitadel.github.io/automation/terraform/lab7.md

 You should see in the plan output that all of the resources that are now in the module will be deleted and recreated.  **DO NOT RUN A TERRAFORM APPLY!!**

 Those resources have essentially all been renamed, with the resources prefixed with `module.terraform.` and we can use that to manipulate the terraform.tfstate file.
-This givesw us an opportunity to ontroduce another command to manage state effectively.
+This gives us an opportunity to introduce another command to manage state effectively.

 ## Refactoring module resources in a state file